Binance Market Update (2022-07-14)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, up by 4.41% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, up by 5.34% over the last day, according to CoinMarketCap data.

 Top stories of the day: